 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 Offers for the Marriott Bonvoy Brilliant™ American Express® Card are not available through this site.
 All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
+Some offers may have expired.
 Please see our card marketplace for available offers.

 The rebranded Marriott Bonvoy Brilliant™ American Express® Card is the latest premium card to join the Marriott stable of credit cards.
 The first premium credit card to carry the Marriott branding, the Marriott Bonvoy Brilliant Card comes with a full suite of luxury travel perks that, if leveraged wisely, will more than cover the out of pocket expense for holding the card long term.